Charlotte Sena kidnapper’s ransom note details revealed

 Charlotte’s bike was found abandoned with no signs of her nearby, prompting her mother to report her missing.

 Gov Hochul said that Craig Ross, 46, has been arrested and charged with kidnapping in the first degree in connection with the abduction.
-Law enforcement rescued Charlotte from a cabinet inside Mr Ross’ parker, which was parked behind his mother’s property.
+Law enforcement rescued Charlotte from a cabinet inside Mr Ross’ campervan, which was parked behind his mother’s property on Barret Road, Town of Milton.

 Mr Ross, who is being held without bond at the Saratoga County Correctional Facility, was linked to the kidnapping after he allegedly wrote and delivered a ransom note at the Sena’s residence.
-According to court documents obtained by CNN, the note was written with “the intent to compel the payment of monies as ransom for [Charlotte.]”
+According to an arraignment memorandum, the note was written with “the intent to compel the payment of monies as ransom for [Charlotte.]”

+The Independent has reached out to Mr Ross’ public defender for comment.

+According to police, officers saw someone drop a note in the mailbox at 4.20am Monday, the governor said.
+At the time, Charlotte’s family was at the campground while police watched their home in Greenfield.